 - actual damages resulting from the criminal acts of either spouse on the other spouse or child.

-The most challenging part of the factors outlined above is that they do not provide any set formula to determine amount of duration of support.
-While child support determinations in Arizona are based on very specific guidelines established by State law, the courts have far more discretion when it comes to spousal maintenance.
+The most challenging part of the factors outlined above is that they do not provide any set formula to determine the amount of duration of support.
+While child support determinations are based on very specific guidelines established by State law, the courts have far more discretion when it comes to spousal maintenance.

 In the past, Maricopa County courts used a spousal maintenance calculator to help determine spousal maintenance.
 This gave spouses the opportunity to gage support obligations.
 However, in recognition of the complexity of spousal maintenance, the court has held the calculator to be invalid.
 Now, the courts must conduct a full review of all spousal support factors outlined by law.